coq/bot/README.md

 on GitLab.

-The bot will need access to an SSH key without passphrase `bot_rsa` to be able to push to GitLab.
+The bot will need access to an SSH key without passphrase `bot_rsa` to be able to push to GitLab, unless the environment variables `USERNAME` and `PASSWORD` are defined.

 ## Build locally ##